bluwy/bun-vite-ts-test/README.md

 ## Status

+**6 November 2022**: There has been progress announced in [ViteConf](https://viteconf.org/2022/replay/bun)!
+Most of the issues below has been resolved, though I haven't thoroughly checked yet.
+Follow https://github.com/oven-sh/bun/issues/250 for up-to-date progress.

-Does not work yet. `child_process` blocks esbuild.
+**3 August 2022**: Does not work yet. `child_process` blocks esbuild.
 If the import is temporarily removed, the CLI exits on execute without messages, and Vite's JavaScript API doesn't run because `http` isn't implemented.

 ## Results